fpenunuri/AKQsOctave/Readme.txt

 d) folder "05AuxiliarExamplesF":
 basisCD, BCoupler, BOutputL, Coupler3p, OutputL3p, points123

-Although care has been taken on writing the Matlab code, there is not guaranteed to be free of error.
-The use of the dual classes it is entirely at the user's risk and the author disclaims all liability.
+Although care has been taken in writing the code, there is no guarantee that it is free of errors.
+The use of the dual classes is entirely at the user's risk, and the author disclaims all liability.

 F. Peñuñuri